-On September 14, 2022, we were informed that two of our routine total coliform samples collected on September 13,2022 was total coliform positive (TC+).
-As required by the Revised Total Coliform Rule, we collected repeat samples from the distribution system on September 14, 2022, and had them analyzed.
-One of the six samples was positive for e. coli (EC+).
+Two routine total coliform samples collected on August 7,2023 and November 6, 2023 were total coliform positive (TC+).
+As required by the Revised Total Coliform Rule, we collected repeat samples from the distribution system and the resample results were negative.